N-benitha/alx-low_level_programming/0x00-hello_world/README.md

-compiles C file but does not link
+assembly code of C file